Christoph33one/viks-bakery/README.md

 - Eamil is sent to free test provider (MailTrap.oi) to test POST request on form submittion.
 - User is returned a message handle to notify their enquiry has been sent.

+### Extra feaures
+- Google maps is displayed well in the footer and responds to all screen sizes.
+- Scroll to top function works on all pages and directs user to top of page as intended.
+- Message handler returns message and clears after three seconds as intended.
+- All hover effect work to a mouse over action.
+- Website is tested on Google Chrome browser & Safari broswer.

 ---

 ### Bugs and testing